MartinCastillo/Basic_maze_solving/Hansel_Gretel/README.md

-This algorithm marks the traveled paths and try to avoid them.
+This algorithm marks the traveled paths and try to avoid them.<br>
+Tremaux?